Password4j/site/README.md

 ## Verify the hash
-With the same ease you can verify an hash
+With the same ease you can verify the hash:
 ```java
 boolean verified = Password.check(password, hash).withBCrypt();
 ```